elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-main-challenges-faced-in-the-memorialization-of-aboriginal-resistance-during-the-colonial-period.md

 url: /learn/history-of-the-world/questions/what-were-the-main-challenges-faced-in-the-memorialization-of-aboriginal-resistance-during-the-colonial-period
 score: 9.0
 related_article1:
-    id: 169037
+    id: 169027
-    title: How do museums and exhibitions contribute to the historical interpretation of Aboriginal history?
+    title: >-
+        Explain the role of native title recognition in resolving land disputes between Aboriginal communities and settlers.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-museums-and-exhibitions-contribute-to-the-historical-interpretation-of-aboriginal-history
+    url: /learn/history-of-the-world/questions/explain-the-role-of-native-title-recognition-in-resolving-land-disputes-between-aboriginal-communities-and-settlers
 related_article2:
     id: 169033
+    title: >-
-    title: How do oral histories contribute to the understanding of Aboriginal perspectives on historical narratives?
+        How do oral histories contribute to the understanding of Aboriginal perspectives on historical narratives?
     subject: History of the World
     url: /learn/history-of-the-world/questions/how-do-oral-histories-contribute-to-the-understanding-of-aboriginal-perspectives-on-historical-narratives
 related_article3:
-    id: 169035
+    id: 169031
+    title: >-
-    title: Explain the role of the Native Title Act in the legal framework for Aboriginal land rights.
+        Describe the significance of community-led projects in the reconciliation efforts for the Stolen Generations.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/explain-the-role-of-the-native-title-act-in-the-legal-framework-for-aboriginal-land-rights
+    url: /learn/history-of-the-world/questions/describe-the-significance-of-communityled-projects-in-the-reconciliation-efforts-for-the-stolen-generations
 related_article4:
-    id: 169034
+    id: 169027
-    title: What is the educational value of commemorating massacre sites in the context of violence against Aboriginal people?
+    title: >-
+        Explain the role of native title recognition in resolving land disputes between Aboriginal communities and settlers.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-educational-value-of-commemorating-massacre-sites-in-the-context-of-violence-against-aboriginal-people
+    url: /learn/history-of-the-world/questions/explain-the-role-of-native-title-recognition-in-resolving-land-disputes-between-aboriginal-communities-and-settlers
 related_article5:
-    id: 169031
+    id: 169028
-    title: Describe the significance of community-led projects in the reconciliation efforts for the Stolen Generations.
+    title: >-
+        Discuss the impact of modern-day challenges on the cultural identity of Aboriginal people.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/describe-the-significance-of-communityled-projects-in-the-reconciliation-efforts-for-the-stolen-generations
+    url: /learn/history-of-the-world/questions/discuss-the-impact-of-modernday-challenges-on-the-cultural-identity-of-aboriginal-people
 ---

 &nbsp;